October 26, 2025

 Scenario 3: Design Team Already Using Figma Daily

-→ Best choice: FigJam because direct integration means whiteboard concepts flow seamlessly into Figma designs.
-Costs 1/3 of alternatives.
+Best choice: FigJam because direct integration means whiteboard concepts flow naturally into Figma designs.
+Costs roughly 1/3 of alternatives at ~$3/user/month annually.

 Scenario 4: Teacher Needing Student Collaboration Without Account Creation